All Episodes

 I think it's very inappropriate.

-Because we understand that uh when we stand together also in uh dealing with Russia, we are stronger.
+Of course, you understand that when we stand together also when dealing with Russia, we are stronger.

-You know, this minor incursion at this point, it's only gonna get bigger.
+You know, this minor incursion at this point, it's only going to get bigger.

 You know, Russian invasion of Ukraine would not be the largest military action since World War II.